5 Fulton: History

 The Line was originally established as the McAllister streetcar in 1906, running on Market Street, McAllister, Central and Masonic and Fulton.
 It acquired the number 5 in 1909, being the fifth of the United Railroads of San Francisco lines to turn off Market Street.
 Tracks were extended to the ocean at La Playa and Balboa Streets in 1911.
 Rail service was replaced by buses on June 5, 1948, and trolleybus operation began on July 3 the following year.

 The line was renamed to the 5 Fulton in 1976.
 Service was extended to Cabrillo and La Playa in 1995.
 The 5L (later 5R) was established in 2013.
 Muni implemented safety and speed enhancements throughout the corridor between the late 2000s and early 2020s, including bulb-outs, 60 ft articulated buses, and bus lanes, among others.

-Overnight "Owl" service was extended from Jones Street to 4th Street on June 10, 2023.Due to a budget crisis, as part of the Summer 2025 Muni Service Cuts, weekday daytime 5 service will be truncated to Civic Center station on June 21, 2025.
+Overnight "Owl" service was extended from Jones Street to 4th Street on June 10, 2023.
+Due to a budget crisis, as part of the Summer 2025 Muni Service Cuts, weekday daytime 5 service was truncated to Civic Center station on June 21, 2025.